romeerez/orchid-orm/packages/docs/src/guide/migration-column-methods.md

 # migration column methods

-Following methods have no effect on validation (except some), parsing or encoding columns, they only have effect when used in the migration.
+The following methods do not affect validation (except some), parsing, or encoding columns, they only have an effect when used in the migration.

-Even though they have no effect in the application code, you still can copy code from migration to model definition for explicitness, to see database specifics in the model file.
+Even though they do not affect the application code, you still can copy code from migration to model definition for explicitness, to see database specifics in the model file.

 ## default